 - Lacks the option to override User Access Control (UAC on Windows devices)

-5. ConnectWise Control
+5. ConnectWise

-ConnectWise Control (formerly Screen Connect), is a self-hosted RDS application used in conjunction with the powerful business software platform, ConnectWise, that is targeted at IT support professionals.
+ConnectWise (formerly Screen Connect), is a self-hosted RDS application used in conjunction with the powerful business software platform, ConnectWise, that is targeted at IT support professionals.

 ConnectWise bought Screen Connect in 2015 and set about improving the software.
 Control was initially used primarily by ConnectWise’s broader subscriber base, but the application has grown in stature as a standalone service since being incorporated into ConnectWise’s CRM functions.